SpudGunMan/EQMap2/README.md

   - save to memdisk temp?
   - save by day? add to replay
 - most active region
-  - bug limit length of return to map rect
+  - bug limit length of return to map rect?
-  - alert icon for active